Skip to content

 Resemblance score

-how closely it's tracing the recipe
+how closely it's tracing the trend

 The Cascade method

 Builds risk shapes from the ground up.
 Starting from 109 public indicators and decades of curated history, it finds the signal relationships that recur across countries, then the country pairs whose whole trajectories rhyme.
-Fold those relationships together with verified, fact-checked events and you distil a recipe: the shape a country’s signals tend to trace in the years before a given kind of event.
+Fold those relationships together with verified, fact-checked events and you distil a trend: the shape a country’s signals tend to trace in the years before a given kind of event.

 The Trajectory Engine